We love the Daintree Rainforest.

 We decided to catch and release.
 But rest assure, even if you choose to purchase your fish, you are not depleting Australia’s wild stock.

-It’s not wild fishing, but a fun introduction and offers anglers of all abilities the chance to practise their lure and land techniques against an idyllic rainforest backdrop.
+It’s not wild fishing, but a fun introduction and offers anglers of all abilities the chance to practice their lure and land techniques against an idyllic rainforest backdrop.

 It was only another 15 minutes drive, and we arrived in the Daintree Village, a charming and peaceful little village that borders the Daintree Rainforest and sits on the southern banks of the Daintree River.